 RB allocation in terms of length and frequency position should not be changed, and intra-slot and inter-slot frequency hopping is not enabled within a repetition bundle.

-No change on transmission power level of its own CC, i.e., no change on the power control parameters specified in TS 38.213, and also not impacted by other concurrent CC(s) for CA and DC with dynamic power sharing
+No change on transmission power level of its own CC, i.e., no change on the power control parameters specified in TS 38.213, and also when own CC is not impacted by other concurrent CC(s) that are configured for inter-band CA or DC for same UE with dynamic power sharing and no change in any configured CC s that are part of configured intra-band uplink CA or DC.

 No UL beam switching for FR2 UE occurs

 Question 2: Whether back-to-back PUCCH or PUSCH repetitions is one of the conditions required to keep phase continuity cross the repetitions.